 This is considered very important for the rounded development of pupils.
 There are two aspects to this.
 On-site and Off-site:

 All students participate in on-site work experience activities, as part of their National Curriculum, or ASDAN activities.
 They are provided with a wide range of experiences, both as individuals or in groups.
 Activities can range from experiencing office-type activities and in real life working situations around the school.
-All Post 16 students are involved in the work of the School Café, such as housekeeping activities such as washing or folding clothing, cooking food to be sold in the café and serving customers in the café.
+All sixth form students are involved in the work of the School Café, housekeeping activities such as washing or folding clothing, cooking food to be sold in the café and serving customers in the café.

 There are many off site visits.
 These range from walks in the local community, trips to the local parks, local shops, supermarket, swimming sessions in a local leisure centre, the local adventure playground and the local gym.
 These activities can range from one-off activities, for individuals and groups, to regular weekly activities for particular pupils.